OverlordZorn/Arma-3-Guide/LandNav/LandNav.md

 #### Features of Map Tool

 ##### Leading Line

 A long red Line that runs long the lengh of the map

 ##### Grid Tool

 Two rulers perpendicular (90°) to each other - used for more detailed GridReferences

 ##### Ruler

-Used To messure Distances on the Map
+Used to messure distance on the Map, does not take into account a possible evelation difference.

+On the Small Map Tools, one Unit of Length translates as 1.000 meters, further divided into 100m steps as well as 10m steps.

 ##### Center

 The Map tool Pivots around this center point

 #### Moving the Map tool